CII launches the Vikram Kirloskar Memorial Lecture Series on Green Mobility and Green Fuels - www.lokmattimes.com

 CII launches the Vikram Kirloskar Memorial Lecture Series on Green Mobility and Green Fuels

-ATK Bangalore (Karnataka) [India], January 31: The Confederation of Indian Industries (CII) launched the Vikram Kirloskar Lecture Series on ...
+Bangalore (India), February 11: The Confederation of Indian Industries (CII) launched the Vikram Kirloskar Lecture Series on Green Mobility and ...

-Bangalore (Karnataka) [India], January 31: The Confederation of Indian Industries (CII) launched the Vikram Kirloskar Lecture Series on Green Mobility and Green Fuels in Bengaluru on December 12, 2023.
+Bangalore (India), February 11: The Confederation of Indian Industries (CII) launched the Vikram Kirloskar Lecture Series on Green Mobility and Green Fuels in Bengaluru on December 12, 2023.
 The event saw many notable figures in attendance, including Nitin Gadkari, the Hon'ble Minister of Road Transport and Highways, who delivered an inspiring inaugural address.

 “Vikram was the statesman of the auto industry and always supported innovation, new technologies, and green energy.
 His commitment to ecology and the environment was remarkable.
 He built 25 green field projects in the auto industry.
 In the history of the auto industry, particularly in the context of green energy, Vikram’s name will be the first to be mentioned, and we will always remember him for that,” said Nitin Gadkari, Hon'ble Minister of Road Transport and Highways, Government of India, while delivering the Inaugural CII Vikram Kirloskar Memorial Lecture.